-ballot preparation: Selecting the specific contests and questions to be contained in a ballot format and related instructions; preparing and testing election-specific software containing these selections; producing all possible ballot formats; and validating the correctness of ballot materials and software containing these selections for an upcoming election ballot production: Process of generating ballots for presentation to voters, e.g., printing paper ballots or configuring the ballot presentation on a DRE ballot rotation: Process of varying the order of the candidate names within a given contest ballot style: See ballot configuration black box testing: Testing, either functional or non-functional, without reference to the internal structure of the component or system.

-border logic: Software, firmware, or hardwired logic that is developed to connect application logic to COTS or third-party logic.
+ballot preparation: Selecting the specific contests and questions to be contained in a ballot format and related instructions; preparing and testing election-specific software containing these selections; producing all possible ballot formats; and validating the correctness of ballot materials and software containing these selections for an upcoming election ballot production: Process of generating ballots for presentation to voters, e.g., printing paper ballots or configuring the ballot presentation on a DRE ballot rotation: Process of varying the order of the candidate names within a given contest ballot scanner: Device used to read the voter selection data from a paper ballot or ballot card ballot style: See ballot configuration border logic: Software, firmware, or hardwired logic that is developed to connect application logic to COTS or third-party logic.
 Note: Although it is typically developed by the voting system manufacturer, border logic is constrained by the requirements of the third-party or COTS interface with which it must interact.
 It is not always possible for border logic to achieve its function while conforming to coding standards.
 For this reason, border logic should be minimized relative to application logic and where possible, wrapped in a conforming interface.
 An example of border logic that could not be so wrapped is a customized boot manager that connects a bootable voting application to a COTS BIOS.